morassman/process-palette/README.md

 # Process Palette
 With Process Palette you can add custom entries to the command palette to run any command that you typically would from a terminal.
 This prevents you from having to switch to a terminal each time you need to run something and is especially useful for commands that you use regularly.

+## Quick Start
+To quickly get a feel for how it works:

+1. Install process-palette.
+2. Download the example [process-palette.json][2f6a8e37] configuration file and place it in the root of your project folder.
+3. Load the new configuration file by choosing `Packages|Process Palette|Reload` from the menu or `Process Palette: Reload` from the command palette.

+  [2f6a8e37]: https://github.com/hgmarais/process-palette/blob/master/examples/process-palette.json "process-palette.json"

+The configuration file defines a single command that will list the files in the project folder by running `ls -lh`.
+It can be run by choosing `Process Palette: List` from the command palette.
+This will open the Process Palette panel and show the output.
+The panel can also be opened directly by pressing `Ctrl-Alt-P` or running `Process Palette: Toggle` from the command palette.

+### Next Steps
+1. Poke around in the configuration file a bit.
+Just remember to run the `Process Palette: Reload` command after making changes.
+2. Read the rest of this document.
+Especially the **Properties** and **Variables** sections for extra flexibility.

 ## Configuration
 Commands are specified with a configuration file in JSON format.
 The name of the file must be `process-palette.json` and should be in the root of your project folder.
 If you have multiple project folders, each with its own configuration file, then their configurations will be merged.